-International House and the Amenities Building were designed as irregular pyramid shapes, clad in large maroon terracotta tiles, while The Gateway, clad in grey metal, with its rounded end buildings and intermediate steel link bridge, was described as a ‘dumb bell’ shape.
+International House and the Amenities Building were designed as irregular pyramid shapes, clad in large maroon terracotta tiles, while the Gateway, clad in grey metal, with its rounded end buildings and intermediate steel link bridge, has been described as a ‘dumbbell’ shape.
 All three buildings utilised piled foundations due to the poor grade of ground.

 Concrete frames with flat slabs were adopted throughout to maximise thermal mass, with varying levels of complexity.
-Both buildings in The Gateway used central cores for stability alongside inclined perimeter columns.
+Both parts of the Gateway use central cores for stability alongside inclined perimeter columns.
 The pyramid structures incorporated cantilevers formed from hung steel trusses suspended at roof level; emphasis was therefore placed on the installation of roof trusses early in the programme.

 Administrative and academic facilities at the gateway to a Nottingham University campus